Counting (skew-)reciprocal Littlewood polynomials with square discriminant: Square discriminants in other degrees

 has vanishing discriminant, but the Galois group of its splitting field is $C_2 \times S_7$. \item A computer experiment shows that all Littlewood polynomials of odd degree $\leq 29$ with nonvanishing square discriminant have a cyclotomic factor; in fact, each such polynomial is divisible by $X+1$ or $X-1$.
 Does there exist an odd-degree Littlewood polynomial without cyclotomic factors that has square discriminant?
 (If not, this would imply for example that no irreducible Littlewood polynomial of odd degree $n$ has Galois group contained in $A_n$.)

 A related question, raised by Peled, Sen and Zeitouni \cite[\S 7]{PSZ}, is whether Littlewood polynomials with a repeated non-cyclotomic factor exist.
-This was recently answered in the affirmative in response to a question on MathOverflow \cite{Taylor}: Peter Taylor found the polynomial
+The answer is `yes', the polynomial of degree $195$ given in \cite[Example~9]{DJS} apparently being the first known instance.
+In response to a question on MathOverflow \cite{Taylor}, Taylor found the example